SocialGouv/kontinuous/docs/faq.md

 ## Create some database

-This will create a postgres cluster with an `app` user `app` database.
+This will create a postgres cluster with an `app` user and an `app` database.
 Database secrets will be provisionned in the `pg-xxx-app` secret.

 ```yaml
 # .kontinuous/values.yaml